Indian Prime Minister Manmohan Singh has appealed to protesters in Kashmir to shun violence - as police shot dead two more demonstrators.

 Nearly all of them were shot dead by government forces.

 The prime minister told Wednesday's meeting at his home in the Indian capital, Delhi: "The only path for lasting peace and prosperity in Jammu and Kashmir is through dialogue and discussion.
+"We are ready for dialogue with anybody or any group that does not espouse or practise violence."

 He added: "I was shocked and distressed to see young men and women - even children - joining the protests on the streets."